Are you looking for places and activities to do with the whole family in Romagna?

 Let’s start from the centre of Cesena, a lovely, human-scale town in Romagna (or rather a child-scale one!), and specifically from Piazza del Popolo, the Malatesta heart of the city.

-Surrounded by colourful little houses, the square has a fountain at its centre, the 16th-century Masini Fountain; walking around this place will feel like stepping into a painting.
+Surrounded by colourful little houses, the square has a fountain at its centre, the 16th-century Masini Fountain; walking around this place will feel like stepping into a painting, just like Mary Poppins.

-Right in front of the Masini Fountain starts a short uphill path – Via Malatesta Novello – that leads to the Rocca Malatestiana fortress.
+Right before the Masini Fountain starts a short uphill path – Via Malatesta Novello – leading to the Rocca Malatestiana fortress.

 The fortress stands on the summit of Garampo hill, surrounded by the Parco della Rimembranza park.